pixelpump/everafter/readme.md

 # Everafter

 Everafter is a web application designed to facilitate image uploads and gallery management, offering a dynamic platform for users to share and interact with visual content.
-Currently in its alpha version 0.001, the project is under active development, with several planned features aimed at enhancing user experience and functionality.
+It was intended as a method for event coordinators to gather imagery shot at events from attendees.
 ## Table of Contents

 - [Features](#features)